jnozzi/cocoadev.com/markdown/NSStringHowToInsertOtherNSStringInQuotes.md

 I know this is SUCH a lame question, but I'm having a hard time with using %@ inside of a pair of \" escapes.
 I'm just on the ground floor of the learning process, but I'm starting to get past the book tutorials stage & start playing with some things on my own.
-I'm a huge fan of General/AppleScriptStudio and so I was immediately interested in General/NSAppleScript.
-I wanted to make a small app that did nothing more than reveal itself in the Finder (via General/AppleScript) when a button was pressed.
+I'm a huge fan of AppleScriptStudio and so I was immediately interested in NSAppleScript.
+I wanted to make a small app that did nothing more than reveal itself in the Finder (via AppleScript) when a button was pressed.
 To do so the path to the app needs to be enclosed in a pair of quotes that are part of the string.
 I acomplished that, but had to use the stringByAppendingString method to build the script source in three lines.
 I thought I could just insert the variable holding the path using %@.
 Is that not the case?

 I'll warn everyone, I'm sure there are stupid mistakes in this.
 Like I said I'm all of two three days into being able to kind of do my own thing.